deepomicslab/SPROUT/README.md

 file loaded.
 Cell type in weight matrix is unequal to single-cell meta file.

-Start to select single-cell aggregates.
+Start to select single-cell aggregates...
 - Cell num per spot is: 10, mode as strict.
 - 19738 genes in spatial data, 19738 genes in single-cell data.
 - 14210 shared and expressed genes has been kept.